big-data-lab-team/benchmark-har-data-stream/README.md

 Plotting, data analysis
 -----------------------
 Plots and results are available from two zip files available [here].
+Extract the result.zip contents in the same directory as the plot_veripaille.ipynb file to use the same results as obtained in our training.
 To plot, follow the instructions of the plot_veripaille.ipynb file.

 Hyperparameters